afumchris/Database-Migration-using-DMS/README.md

 By configuring routes on both sides, you establish two-way traffic flow, ensuring that data transfer can occur between the on-premises network and AWS.
 This two-way communication is essential for applications and services that rely on exchanging data between the two environments.

-## MIGRATING THE WORDPRESS APPLICATION:
+## MIGRATING THE WORDPRESS APPLICATION

 Once the peering connection is established, with the WordPress requirements fulfilled, the migration of WordPress content from the on-premises environment to AWS can proceed.
 This process involves editing the SSH configuration temporarily to allow password authentication, setting up a temporary password, and copying the WordPress files from the on-premises server to the AWS instance using secure copy (SCP).